Fine-tuning Global Model via Data-Free Knowledge Distillation for Non-IID Federated Learning: Experiments

 \section{Experiments}

-In this section, we empirically verify the effectiveness of FedFTG.
+In this section, we empirically verify the effectiveness of FedFTG\footnote{Code is available at https://github.com/ZhangLin-PKU/FedFTG.}.
 We summarize the implementation details in Section \ref{sec:4.1}, and compare FedFTG with several SOTA FL algorithms in Section \ref{sec:4.2}.
 Ablation studies are conducted to verify the necessity of each component of FedFTG in Section \ref{sec:4.3}.
 To further validate the effect of FedFTG on real-world FL applications, we evaluate the performance of FedFTG on three real-world datasets in Section \ref{sec:4.4}.